MicrosoftDocs/office-developer-client-docs.pt-BR/docs/visio/introduction-to-the-visio-file-formatvsdx.md

 ```

-No entanto, ele se parece com o código a seguir no arquivo do Visio 2013.
+No entanto, ele tem a aparência do seguinte código no arquivo do Visio 2013.

 ```XML
 <Shape TextStyle="3" FillStyle="3" LineStyle="3" Type="Shape" ID="1">